 2 – Portas do Sol

 I always take pics of classic and famous postcard spots, too.
 It might be a bit cheesy for some people or photographers, but I think, these spots are part of a place and there’s nothing wrong in taking great photographs of great spots, right?
 Portas do Sol is one of them: A platform overviewing Alfama.
-The best time is before sunset during the blue hour.
+The best time is after sunset during the blue hour.
 If you want sharp results, bring your tripod.
+The view is just wonderful, especially at this time of the day.
+It’s one of the must things to do in Lisbon and the photo will look great in your Instagram feed 😉

 3 – Belém by bike